Code-Institute-Submissions/project-6/README.md

 - **Add property**
   - Allow logged in user to add new property to database
   - Create functionality for user to pay small fee via **Stripe**
-  *The idea is to let user to pay small (£5-£10) one time fee for posting*
+  *The idea is to let user to pay small (£5-£10) onetime fee for posting*
 - **Edit property**
   - Allow logged in user to edit his own property
 - **Profile page**